 We stress that our findings do not refute the efficiency of transmission grid expansions in general.
-In any case backup needs energy decreases monotonously with the grid expansion, but the magnitude of the decrease is subject to climatic conditions.
+In any case backup energy decreases monotonously with the grid expansion, but the magnitude of the decrease is subject to climatic conditions.
 Furthermore, we assume a homogeneous expansion of the grid, although an optimal system design will probably lead to heterogeneous grid expansions and heterogeneous allocations of generation capacities.
-Our results suggest that such an optimal system will include stronger interconnections to Spain and Greece to reduce backup needs energy .
-Also on a country level, certain extensions can be incentivized while others are downgraded.
-For instance, for France it can become more favorable to extend the connections to Spain rather than to Germany (cf. Fig 3c).
-Despite that and in light of regulatory and strong social acceptance issues regarding grid extensions (Battaglini et al., 2012), we consider a future grid which resembles the current one in its fundamental characteristics a reasonable first guess.
+Our results suggest that such an optimal system will include stronger interconnections to Spain and Greece to reduce backup energy.
+Also, on a country level, certain extensions can be incentivized while others are downgraded.
+For instance, for France it can become more favorable to extend the connections to Spain rather than to Germany (see Fig. 3c).
+Despite this, and in light of regulatory and powerful social acceptance issues, regarding grid extensions (Battaglini et al., 2012), we consider a future grid which resembles the current one in its fundamental characteristics a reasonable first guess.